Lawrence Avenue: Karn Street to Victoria Street South

 The reconstruction is being done to replace the older, deteriorated underground services.

-These improvements are scheduled to begin around Early April 2024, with an estimated completion date around Late August 2024.
+These improvements are scheduled to begin around early April 2024, with an estimated completion date around late fall 2024.
 Once a schedule for construction has been confirmed you will be notified.
 You will also be notified closer to the date construction is scheduled to start on your section of the street, and how long access to your driveway will be affected.

 The specific improvements scheduled for this street are: